skycoin/skycoin/src/api/README.md

 A subset of the unspent outputs associated with these addresses will be chosen for spending, based upon an internal selection algorithm.

-To control which unspent outputs to spend, specify `wallet.uxouts`.
+To control which unspent outputs to spend from, specify `wallet.uxouts`.
-All unspent outputs in `wallet.uxouts` will be included in the final transaction;
-the selection algorithm will not choose a subset of them.
+A subset of these unspent outputs will be chosen for spending, based upon an internal selection algorithm.

 `wallet.addresses` and `wallets.uxouts` cannot be combined.